relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR11]Near_zero_downtime_architectural-requirements-drain-stop-sync.md

     }
     ```

+    **[Obsolete]**
-    We could consider similar approach to [REL-445672](https://jira.kcura.com/browse/REL-445672).
+    ~~We could consider similar approach to [REL-445672](https://jira.kcura.com/browse/REL-445672).
 It enables to narrow total data size calculation to one batch.
 It could be implemented in `RelativityExportBatcher` where we get documentIds for batch.
-Then in `*JobEndMetricsService` summarize it same as for other counts.
+Then in `*JobEndMetricsService` summarize it same as for other counts.~~

-    As a main benefit we could remove total data size calculation which right now violates SoC principle.
+    ~~As a main benefit we could remove total data size calculation which right now violates SoC principle.~~

-    Drawback of this approach would be possible performance degradation.
-We could try to run calculation in background process, in result it could prolong batch cleanup process.
+    ~~Drawback of this approach would be possible performance degradation.
+We could try to run calculation in background process, in result it could prolong batch cleanup process.~~

-    _Note_: I don't think that size calculation takes more than transferring documents in batch, but it needs to be check
+    ~~_Note_: I don't think that size calculation takes more than transferring documents in batch, but it needs to be check~~

+    **[Proposed]**
+    Problem with previous approach is that if one of the batches fail and in result we fail the job then Total Data Size calculation would be calculated only for procceeded batches.
+As temporary solution we should start Total Data Size calculation every time the job is resumed.

+    It could impact overall performance because when the job has been paused in 99% we'll do whole data size calculation in this 1% time, which prolong job completion time.

+    Another problem is that we should extract Total Data Size calculation from DataSourceSnapshot because it needs to be calculated on every run, but snapshot is created once per job.

 3. Workspace Tag Creation: